 - The Committee shall function as a Statutory Body under the Ministry of Environment & Forests for approval of activities involving large-scale use of hazardous living microorganisms and recombinants in research and industrial production from the environmental angle as per the provisions of rules 1989.

-- The Committee shall also be responsible for approval of proposal relating to release of genetically engineered organisms and products into the environment including experimental field trials as per the provisions of Rules, 1989.
+- The Committee shall also be responsible for approval of proposals relating to the release of genetically engineered organisms and products into the environment including experimental field trials as per the provisions of Rules, 1989.

-- The Committee shall be responsible for approval of proposals involving the use of living modified organism falling in the risk category Ill and above in the manufacture/import of recombinant Pharma products or where the end product of the recombinant Pharma products per se is a living modified organism.
+- The Committee shall be responsible for approval of proposals involving the use of living-modified organisms falling in the risk category Ill and above in the manufacture/import of recombinant Pharma products or where the end product of the recombinant Pharma products per se is a living modified organism.

-- The Committee may co-opt other members/experts to the GEAC in accordance with the provisions of Section 4, para 3 of the Rules, 1989 as necessary.
+- The Committee may co-opt other members/experts to the GEAC by the provisions of Section 4, para 3 of the Rules, 1989 as necessary.

-- The Committee may also appoint subgroups/sub-committees/expert committee to undertake specific activities related to compliance of biosafety.
+- The Committee may also appoint subgroups/sub-committees/expert committees to undertake specific activities related to compliance with biosafety.

-- One third members of the GEAC will constitute the quorum for convening the meeting.
+- One-third of the members of the GEAC will constitute the quorum for convening the meeting.

-- The Committee shall function for a period of three year from the date of issue of this notification.
+- The Committee shall function for three years from the date of issue of this notification.